-When adding a new antenna, you need to enter the name (unique identifier), description of the antenna as well as its technical parameters - peak gain and one or more radiation patterns, as necessary.
+When adding a new antenna, enter the name (unique identifier) and description of the antenna as well as its technical parameters - peak gain and one or more radiation patterns, as necessary.
 See Annex A11.6 for further details.

-Note 1: You can quickly see the antenna pattern with mouse-over capability on top of the pattern button
+Note 1: It is possible to quickly see the antenna pattern with mouse-over capability on top of the pattern button